-The pandemic changed so much about our daily lives, and our friendships are no exception.
-Not only were we unable to see our friends in person for many months, many of our BFFs may have moved to a new city or state.
-And even though we’ve always got FaceTime and phone calls as a way to reconnect, virtual meetings just aren’t the same as a good old fashioned face-to-face dinner or brunch.
-Or, perhaps you’ve transitioned to a new life stage — like motherhood or retirement — and it’s been a challenge to find common ground with some of your older friends.
 In other words, if you’ve been feeling lately like your community of women is ever-shrinking, you’re not alone.
-But the good news is there are countless ways to meet women who share your interests, who live in your city.
+(And even though we’ve always got FaceTime, phone calls and emails as a way to reconnect, virtual meetings just aren’t the same as a good old fashioned face-to-face dinner or brunch!)
+The good news is there are countless ways to meet women who not only share your interests, they also live in your city.
 Here’s a look at a few of our favorite apps that will help you make new connections and create new long-lasting friendships.

 From the moment you see the positive sign on a pregnancy test, your world feels as if it’s been flipped upside down.
 And as you get closer to birth, you have endless questions that only fellow mamas can answer.
 The same is true for each stage of raising a kid — from infant days to toddler and teenagers.
 That’s why Peanut was created: to provide a place for mothers to connect on fertility, pregnancy, menopause, motherhood, and more.
 You can match with friends, join groups, ask questions — and even listen to live podcasts with experts.